Skip to main content

 • If you are looking for real-time ambient documentation interactions, you should use the /stream WSS

-• If you are looking for asynchronous transcript generation as part of an interaction, then please refer to the /transcripts endpoint
+• If you are looking for transcript generation based on a pre-recorded audio file, then please refer to the /transcripts endpoint

 Clients must initiate a WebSocket connection using the wss:// scheme.